 If you're anything like me who gets that suffocating feeling in your chest when you get an incoming call, you may be a victim of phone anxiety.

 Making and answering phone calls may seem like a piece of cake to a lot of people.
 It saves the trouble of messaging back and forth and you can receive an answer from the other person right away.
-But for those of us who have phone anxiety, picking up the phone and hearing a human voice (plus the sound of their breathing) coming from the other end of the line is simply painful and terrifying.
+But for those of us who have phone anxiety, picking up the phone and hearing a human voice (plus the sound of their breathing) coming from the other end of the line is simply terrifying.
 Is the matter that urgent that you couldn’t just send a WhatsApp?

 How does it feel to have phone anxiety?